Aho's late goal lifts Hurricanes past Sabres

 The Sabres got off to an extremely slow start on their home ice.
 Buffalo didn’t record its first shot on goal until there was 2:36 remaining in the first period.

-Darling was terrific throughout.
+Scott Darling was terrific throughout for Carolina, making 24 saves.
 The goaltender’s best moment came on an exceptional save on Kyle Okposo with one minute remaining in the first.
-The Carolina goaltender dove to his left at the top of the crease for a sprawling stop.
+Darling goaltender dove to his left at the top of the crease for a sprawling stop.

+“I just shut my eyes and dove over there so I was just happy it hit me,” Darling said.
+“It’s just pure desperation.
+Lose it, dive, (and) hope for the best.
+It worked this time.”

 Darling also came up big with a slick breakaway save on Johan Larsson with five minutes remaining in the second.